How does one travel billions of kilometers? A big, effective, and barely controlled boom.

 Primarily Novani

-Triple Deuterium
+Double & Triple Deuterium

 Primarily Geminese

-Helium-3, tritium, a proton, and a neutron are created from the reaction.
-The engine coils eject the He3 and proton, contributing to thrust.
-The tritium reacts with the ambient deuterium almost instantly, creating an alpha particle and yet another neutron.
-A cylindrical blanket of ordinary water sheathes the reactor.
+Aboard larger Geminese vessels or platforms, deuterium breeding is also possible.
+A cylindrical blanket of ordinary water may sheath the reactor.
 Light water molecules are composed of an oxygen atom and two hydrogen atoms.
 As in a fissile nuclear reactor, the water acts as a moderator, slowing down neutrons.
 When these neutrons reach specific less-relativistic velocities, they will eventually be absorbed by the H2O’s hydrogen atoms.
-The engine now has more deuterium available in the form of heavy water.
-Deuterium can be separated by electrolysis and react again.
-Leftover from this process is diatomic oxygen that replenishes life support reserves.
+More deuterium is now available as heavy water.
+Like the tritium produced by Feronian reactors, this nuclear breeding takes time, and energy must be spent to split the liquid fuel into its working state, but it proves a useful feature for Geminese tenders and freighters to have.
+Leftover from fuel electrolysis is diatomic oxygen that replenishes life support reserves.

 Helium-3